Sphereon-SDK/pdf-sdk/javascript/docs/Conversion2PDFApi.md

 Job definition and state

 Get the PDF job definition and current state.
-Please not that you can differentiate based on http response status
+Please note that you can differentiate based on http response status.

 ### Example
 ```javascript